What is the Vroom-Yetton Decision-Making Model?

 Consultative Type 1 (CI)

-The leader shares problems with relevant followers individually and seeks their ideas and suggestions, and makes decisions alone.
-Followers do not meet each other, and the leader’s decision may or may not reflect his followers’ influence.
-So, here followers’ involvement is at the level of providing alternatives individually.
+The leader shares problems with relevant followers; it is individually searched for their ideas and suggestions and makes decisions himself.
+Followers don’t meet one another, and the leader’s decision may or may not be reflected by the influence of his followers.
+Therefore, here, followers’ involvement is at the level of providing alternatives individually.

 Consultative Type 2 (CII)